sebastiangreger/kirby3-commentions/README.md

 ⚠ _This plugin is currently a conceptual exploration at a very early Beta stage; feel free to play around with it for experimentation, but think twice before using in production!_

+## Overview

 A minimalistic comment system.

-Comments can be sent through a form on the page or as a [Webmention](https://indieweb.org/webmention).
-Incoming webmentions are stored in a queue and processed asynchronously.
-All incoming comments and webmentions are stored in an inbox, pending admin approval.
-Approved comments are stored in the page's content file as a YAML structure and can be edited from within the Panel.
+* Comments can be submitted through a form on the page or as a [Webmention](https://indieweb.org/webmention).
+* Incoming webmentions are stored in a queue and processed asynchronously.
+* All incoming comments and webmentions are stored in an inbox, pending admin approval.
+* Approved comments are stored in the page's content file as a YAML structure and can be edited from within the Panel.

 Read more about the [approach and philosophy](https://sebastiangreger.net/2019/05/sendmention-commention-webmentions-for-kirby-3) of this plugin

 **NB.
 The plugin only covers incoming webmentions (notifications from other websites who link to a page).
 Sending webmentions to URLs linked in content requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions).**

+### What this plugin is

+* First and foremost: a minimalistic comment system, for comments and reactions _purposely_ submitted by users directly or via their websites
+* Secondly: an endpoint for webmentions coming _directly_ from other websites
+* Experimental, _opinionated_ and work-in-progress; expect breaking changes between all 0.x versions

+### What this plugin is *NOT*

+* Not _compatible_ with existing webmention data from former Kirby 2 plugins
+* Not intended for displaying "facepiles" of reactions _syndicated_ from social media silos (i.e. without explicit intent by the author to submit it as a comment for display on the website)
+* Not a stable, turnkey _solution_ - this is experimental software and may change significantly between versions

 ## Installation